szTom/alaterm/README.md

 The script is written for the benefit of those who have little or no knowledge of programming.
 It is not a fork of the well-known TermuxArch project.

 **INSTALLATION (Android only):**
-(February 27, 2020: Do not install yet.
-I am still testing this site.)

 1. At the Google Play Store, install these two free, ad-free apps:
 ```